Get Ready For the Final Library 2.017 Mini-Conference

 What’s it All About?

 The last web conference for 2017 will discuss different types of makerspaces and how they can benefit our global communities.
-Moderator and keynote speaker Heather Moorefield-Lang, Assistant Professor at the University of South Carolina, says her favorite definition of makerspaces is from Laura Fleming, “creative locations for tinkering, collaborating, problem-solving and creating in a library or educational space.”
+Moderator and keynote speaker Heather Moorefield-Lang, Assistant Professor at the University of South Carolina, describes makerspaces as “creative locations for tinkering, collaborating, problem-solving and creating in a library or educational space.”
 Participants will investigate how librarians can extend new services to meet their community’s needs.
 The three-hour conference will consist of an opening and closing keynote session and crowd-sourced presentations on the topic of makerspaces.

 Who Will Be There?